fgsfdsfgs/rawpsx/README.md

 At the moment rawpsx only supports running the full DOS version of the game, but eventually I will probably add support for the Amiga version and the DOS demo as well.

+The `sw` branch renders the graphics in software mode and uploads the resulting page to VRAM, and is the primary branch since it looks like the entire game works fine this way, with little to no performance issues.

+The `hw` branch renders everything using the GPU, but has palette swapping issues and is outdated.

 # Running pre-built releases

 1. Obtain the latest GitHub release, if there are any.